-Around 200'000 people in Switzerland take sleep aids every day or nearly every day.
+Around 200,000 people in Switzerland take sleep aids every day or nearly every day.
 According to «Addiction Monitoring Switzerland», benzodiazepines or similar drugs are particularly popular.
 Many of them carry the risk of becoming addictive and have side effects – especially if they're taken regularly.
-Herbal products can be a good alternative.

 As the classic among home remedies, it is said that the bitter-tasting valerian root is guaranteed to take effect if the dosage is high enough (about 6 grams).
 However, the result is only felt after a few days, which is why valerian is combined with faster-acting ingredients in most herbal sleep medications.
 On the other hand, the effect is long-lasting which is why the root is an ideal sedative.